The Arrow-Cross (Nyilas) Government

 Friday, 27 October

-It appears that the Russian plan is for Budapest to be the bridgehead.
-The German newspapers forecast our fate as another Stalingrad.
-The Arrow-Cross Minister of Defense announces that they will certainly blow up all the Danube bridges if required.
-All the bridges are already mined — SS soldiers guard the bridges to make sure that the resistance can not remove the mines.
+The Russian plan was for Budapest to be the bridgehead.
+The German newspapers forecasted our fate as another Stalingrad.
+The Arrow-Cross Minister of Defense announced that they would blow up all the Danube bridges if required.
+The bridges are already mined and guarded by SS soldiers to ensure that the resistance can not remove the mines.
 [3]

-[the Jewish building] gates are still locked all day, and no one is allowed in.
-The superintendents are threatened with deportation.
-Obtaining groceries is a problem, but we don’t miss anything and our health is good.
+[The Jewish building] gates were still locked all day, and no one was allowed in.
+The superintendents were threatened with deportation.
+Obtaining groceries was an ongoing problem.
 [4]

 Monday, 30 October

 Freezing cold and 3 ARS.
-In the evening, with planes over Budapest, the whole city is in darkness … Before a bombing raid, some of the American planes lay down a smoke cloud over the targeted area, and the planes that follow drop their bombs in that area.
+In the evening, with planes over Budapest, the whole city was in darkness … Before a bombing raid, some of the American planes laid down a smoke cloud over the targeted area, and the planes that followed dropped their bombs in that area.
 It’s called “carpet-bombing.”
-The next day they signal that such and such a place received a carpet.
+The next day they signalled that such and such a place received a carpet.
 [5]

 Wednesday 2 November

-We can hear cannon fire from the Russian units near the city's southeastern edge.
+We could hear cannon fire from the Russian units near the city's southeastern edge.

-All Jewish women between 16 and 50 years of age who know how to sew are the subject of a special call-up order.
+All Jewish women between 16 and 50 years of age who knew how to sew were the subject of a special call-up order.

 Thursday, 3 November

 More bombs.
-More and more refugees arrive in the city from surrounding towns; it is a real human migration.
-This morning, a new regulation: all Jewish property belongs to the state.
+More and more refugees arrived in the city from surrounding towns, marking a significant human migration.
+This morning, a new regulation stated that all Jewish property belonged to the state.

-This time, the call-up order repeats the order of October 26 and orders the registration of all Jewish women between 16 and 40 years of age for "labor-service-related to national defense.
+A call-up repeated the order of October 26 for the registration of all Jewish women between 16 and 40 years of age for "labor-service related to national defense.”

 Friday, 4 November

-We are still at Szervita tér 5.
-Aunt Lily and four or five other women walk to the Margit bridge on their way to deliver finished uniforms to officers in Buda.
+While at Szervita tér 5., Aunt Lily and four or five other women walked to the Margit bridge on their way to deliver finished uniforms to officers in Buda.
 They arrived at the bridgehead just a few minutes after the bridge was blown up [6].
-The women came back with the uniforms.
-They will never be delivered.
+The women came back with the uniforms that will never be delivered.

-In an Arrow-Cross raid at Szervita tér 5, some of the women from the sewing group, including the two Lilys, are taken and marched to the Óbuda brick factory.
-Another one of the women from the residential sewing operation accompanied Margit and tried to get the women out.
+Also in November, (exact dates are not available) probably in response to the call-up order of 3 November, in an Arrow-Cross raid at Szervita tér 5, some of the women from the sewing group, including the two Lilys, were taken and marched to the Óbuda brick factory.
+Another woman from the residential sewing operation accompanied Margit and attempted to get the women out.
 They were not successful.

 One of my memories seems to fit here:

-Seven or eight women and I were standing in a semi-circle in the living room, facing a German officer.
+Seven or eight women and I are standing in a semi-circle in the living room, facing a German officer.
 He selected two women: my aunt Lily and my cousin Lily.
 “Schnell, schnell,” [ Hurry, hurry ] he bellowed at them.
-They rushed to get their clothes on and pick up their knapsack packed for such an eventuality.
-I noticed that in her rush, my aunt picked up my knapsack, but I was too afraid to say anything.
-They left.
+They rushed to get their clothes on and pick up their knapsack, already packed for such an eventuality.
+I notice that in her rush, my aunt picked up my knapsack, but I am too afraid to say anything.
+They leave..

 A few days later, both Lilys were back.
 They were able to sneak into the building and into “our” apartment.
 Aunt Lily told us about how a soldier helped them escape and how they managed to find transportation back to Budapest without being stopped or shot.
 After that brief visit, they went into hiding.